freeseek/mocha/README.md

 Usage
 =====

-NOTICE: Starting from July 2020 a <a href="wdl">WDL</a> pipeline is available to run the entire MoChA pipeline from raw intensity files to final calls
+A set of [WDL](https://github.com/freeseek/mochawdl) pipelines are available to run the entire MoChA pipeline from raw intensity files to final calls and imputed VCFs

 ```
 Usage:   bcftools +mocha [OPTIONS] <in.vcf.gz>